 You can learn more on the Rose of Tralee website.

-While a beauty pageant-esque festival may sound out dated, the Rose of Tralee festival is all about bringing Irish communities together.
-In fact, the festival is not a beauty pageant, contestants or roses as they are called are judged on their personality, with a focus on the stories, skills, careers, achievements and talents of contestants.
+While a beauty pageant-esque festival may sound outdated, the Rose of Tralee festival brings Irish communities together.
+The festival is not a beauty pageant; contestants, or roses as they are called, are judged by their personalities, focusing on contestants’ stories, skills, careers, achievements, and talents.

-While initially only opened to people from Kerry first, second and third generation Irish people can now represent their country or city wherever they are in the world.
-It also gives people a chance to return home to Ireland and for some it may be a first chance to visit the home of their ancestors.
-In recent years the festival has become more diverse, and traditional entry requirements have been eased.
+While initially only open to people from Kerry, first, second, and third-generation Irish people can now represent their country or city wherever they are.
+The festival also gives people a chance to return home to Ireland, and for some, it may be their first chance to visit the home of their ancestors.
+In recent years, the festival has become more diverse, and traditional entry requirements have been eased.

 There is also an escort of the year.
 The escort is the male companion of the rose, who helps them during the festival.